 Sales Management in times of Artificial Intelligence – Five tips to redefine B2B Sales

 Sales processes, salespeople and sales management should adapt to the brave new world of artificial intelligence.
 Artificial intelligence is taking over the administrative tasks that consume much of the managers’ time.
 It is doing it faster, better, and at a lower cost.
 It has pros and contras.
 AI will redefine management.

 In B2B Sales, artificial intelligence (AI) refers to Enterprise Resource Planning (ERP) and Customer Relationships Management (CRM) systems equipped with machine learning and automatized data mining features.

 These intelligent systems analyse and understand the sales data collected, make informed decisions or recommend action (for instance: pricing strategies, next-best-offer or most successful customer visit) and learn from experience (including machine learning).
-Intelligent systems also suggest which sales KPI a company should consider first.
+Intelligent systems also suggest which sales KPIs a company should consider first.